owaisnadeem18/EDA_Project_02_SMIT/README.md

 - Visualize **distributions** of song features
 - Identify patterns and correlations between attributes

+## 🎯 Assignment Questions (Spotify Songs EDA)

+### Problem Statement:
+In the age of digital music streaming, platforms like Spotify have revolutionized the way we listen to music.
+Analyzing streaming data can reveal valuable insights into listening habits, genre popularity, song features, and trends that define the music industry.
+In this project, we will explore Spotify’s track data to identify patterns, relationships between audio features and popularity, and the characteristics of top-charting songs.

+### EDA Questions:
+1. How many unique artists are in the dataset?
+2. What is the distribution of song popularity scores?
+3. Which artists appear most frequently in the Top 200?
+4. What are the most common genres?
+5. What is the average duration of songs?
+6. How do audio features like danceability, energy, and valence vary across genres?
+7. Which countries contribute the most to the top charts?

+### Visualization Questions:
+1. Bar chart of Top 10 artists by number of chart appearances.
+2. Histogram of song popularity scores.
+3. Boxplot showing distribution of danceability across genres.
+4. Heatmap showing correlation between audio features (danceability, energy, valence, tempo, loudness).
+5. Line chart showing trend of popularity over time.
+6. Scatter plot of energy vs loudness colored by genre.
+7. Pie chart showing percentage distribution of songs by explicit vs non-explicit lyrics.

 ## 🔧 Tools & Technologies
 - Python 3
 - Pandas, NumPy